DeckardKane/HiVoltsProject/README.md

 HiVoltsProject
 ==============

-This is a repo for our HiVolts assignment in our AP Computer Science Class.
+This is a repository for our HiVolts assignment in our AP Computer Science Class.

 ###Who are we?
 We're a group of high school students taking the AP Computer Science Class.